 These Business Objectives and Key Results then need translating into a number of Key Requirements that can be completed within the first quarter.
 The progress made against these initial Key Requirements will validate the Team or Squad suitability.
 Furthermore, the Core Team must define a series of Key Performance Indicators (KPIs) that are not mistaken for Business Objectives.
 KPIs are associated to sub-elements of each Key Result so that progress can be monitored during the early stages of the project on a monthly basis.

-The definition of the initial series of OKR are support by the publication of the following information tailored to the first period of implementation:
+The definition of the initial series of OKRs calls for the publication of the following information tailored to the first period of implementation: